 Suitability of Destination

-The proposed destination should be suitable in terms of a student's stated goals for the semester abroad.
-The SAC will consider the academic resources of the proposed program, as well as if and why a proposed city, country, or region presents a particularly advantageous environment in which to pursue one's stated goals.
+The proposed destination should be suitable in terms of a student's stated goals for the semester off-campus.
+The IDPC will consider the academic resources of the proposed program, as well as if and why a proposed city, country, or region presents a particularly advantageous environment in which to pursue one's stated goals.

-While the SAC has no GPA minimum for approved programs, a student's academic record is considered.
-The SAC cannot approve the application of a student who does not meet the overseas program's minimum GPA and/or foreign language requirement.
-Specific program requirements are indicated in the Study Abroad Guide and on the Study Abroad website.
+While the IDPC has no GPA minimum for approved programs, a student's academic record is considered.
+The IDPC cannot approve the application of a student who does not meet the overseas program's minimum GPA and/or language requirement.
+Specific program requirements are indicated on the International and Domestic Programs website.
 Meeting a program's GPA requirement does not, however, guarantee admission.

 Initiative, Maturity, Responsibility, and Adaptability

-The successful completion of a program abroad requires individual initiative and a sense of maturity and responsibility concerning social matters as well as academic duties.
+The successful completion of an off-campus study program requires individual initiative and a sense of maturity and responsibility concerning social matters as well as academic duties.
 Students also must be responsible about representing the College well.
-Study abroad requires adaptability and a willingness to adjust to living and studying conditions very different from, and often much less comfortable than, those in Claremont.
-All of these qualities will be taken into account when the SAC assesses the suitability of each candidate.
+Participation requires adaptability and a willingness to adjust to living and studying conditions very different from, and often much less comfortable than, those in Claremont.
+All of these qualities will be taken into account when the IDPC assesses the suitability of each candidate.

 Normal Progress Toward Graduation

-The proposed period abroad may not impede students' normal progress toward graduation.
+The proposed program may not impede students' normal progress toward graduation.
 Students must indicate in their application how they plan to complete major and graduation requirements.
 Students' advisors and department chairs must approve and sign the application.

-A student who is on academic or conduct probation, social supervision, or who has delinquent accounts, is not eligible to apply for or to participate in a study abroad program.
-Students should be aware that the SAC may access their disciplinary record.
+A student who is on academic or conduct probation, social supervision, or who has delinquent accounts, is not eligible to apply for or to participate in an international or domestic program.
+Students should be aware that the IDPC may access their disciplinary record.

-Students are expected to be enrolled full-time on campus in the semester prior to study abroad and must complete the semester with grades in each of their courses.
-Study abroad approval will not be granted (or will be revoked) for students who withdraw before the end of the semester or who take incompletes in their coursework.
-Students who have been on leave status or who have withdrawn from the College must successfully complete one academic semester (Fall or Spring) of full-time coursework on campus before participating in a study abroad program.
-Exceptions may be granted for students participating in other approved off-campus study programs in the semester prior to study abroad.
+Students are expected to be enrolled full-time on campus in the semester prior to participation and must complete the semester with grades in each of their courses.
+Participation approval will not be granted (or will be revoked) for students who withdraw before the end of the semester or who take incompletes in their coursework.
+Students who have been on leave status or who have withdrawn from the College must successfully complete one academic semester (fall or spring) of full-time coursework on campus before participating in an international or domestic program.
+Exceptions may be granted for students participating in other approved off-campus study programs in the semester prior to participation.

-The SAC considers the following when selecting students for programs abroad:
+The IDPC considers the following when selecting students for programs abroad:

 - Semester Enrollment Balance

 The College seeks to achieve enrollment balance between the fall and spring semesters.
-The Study Abroad Committee may find it necessary to manage semester enrollments to avoid imbalance in view of residence hall occupancy.
+The International & Domestic Programs Committee may find it necessary to manage semester enrollments to avoid imbalance in view of residence hall occupancy.

 - Priority for Majors Requiring Study Abroad

-- Priority for Students Applying for a First Experience Abroad
+- Priority for Students Applying for a First Experience Off-Campus

-Qualified students applying for their first program abroad will be given priority.
+Qualified students applying for their first program off-campus will be given priority.

-Applications for a second semester abroad on a second program will be considered by the SAC if there are exceptional academic reasons for doing so.
+Applications for a second semester off-campus on a second program will be considered by the IDPC if there are exceptional academic reasons for doing so.
 Participation in a second program depends upon successful completion of the first program and space availability.

 - Class Year